moyheen/UdacityNanodegreeProjects/README.md

-#PopularMovies1 - The second project in the Udacity Android Developer Nanodegree Course
+#PopularMovies2 - The third project in the Udacity Android Developer Nanodegree Course

 This project has had its themoviedb.org API key removed.
 It can be found in the Path class.